webforj/webforj-docs/docs/components/fields/fields.md

 field classes.

 :::info
-This section describes common functionality of various field components in webforJ, and is not itself a class that can be instantiated and used.
+This section describes common features of various field components in webforJ, and isn't itself a class that can be instantiated and used.
 :::

 <!-- <ComponentViewer componentData={componentData} /> -->